stackedboxes/romualdo/README.md

 * The Romualdo Language syntax is in no small extent inspired by [Lua](http://www.lua.org).
-* [Ink](https://www.inklestudios.com/ink/) was a considerable, too.
-Romualdo's goals are quite different (it is meant to more like a traditional programming language), but learning about Ink and using it a little bit lead to a large Romualdo redesing.
+* [Ink](https://www.inklestudios.com/ink/) was a considerable influence, too.
+  Romualdo's goals are quite different (it is meant to more like a traditional programming language), but learning about Ink and using it a little bit lead to a large Romualdo redesign.
 * The implementation is strongly based on Bob Nystrom's excellent [Crafting Interpreters](http://www.craftinginterpreters.com).
 I cannot understate how this book was useful.